 Very important is the protection of all critical applications from distributed denial-of-service cyberattacks (DDoS – Distributed Denial of Service).
 These attacks are aimed at deliberately to exhaust the resources of a given system that provides a service to clients, such as a website that is hosted on web servers, to the point that it will no longer be able to provide these services to those who require it in a legitimate way.

 In Azure, DDoS protection is available in two different tiers: Basic oppure Standard.

 The protectionBasic is enabled by default in the Azure platform, which constantly monitors traffic and applies mitigations to the most common network attacks in real time.
 This tier provides the same level of protection adopted and tested by Microsoft's online services and is active for Azure Public IP addresses (Pv4 and IPv6).
 No configuration is required for the Basic tier.

 Typology Azure DDoS ProtectionStandard provides additional mitigation features over the Basic tier, that are specifically optimized for resources located in Azure virtual networks.
 The protection policies are self-configured and are optimized by carrying out specific monitoring of network traffic and applying machine learning algorithms, that allow you to profile your application in the most appropriate and flexible way by studying the traffic generated.
 When the thresholds set in the DDoS policy are exceeded, the DDoS mitigation process is automatically started, which is suspended when it falls below the established traffic thresholds.
-These policies are applied to all public IP of Azure (IPv4) associated with resources present in the virtual network, come: virtual machines, Azure Load Balancer, Azure Application Gateway, Azure Firewall, VPN Gateway and Azure Service Fabric instances.
+These policies are applied to all public IP of Azure (IPv4) associated with resources present in the virtual network, like: virtual machines, Azure Load Balancer, Azure Application Gateway, Azure Firewall, VPN Gateway and Azure Service Fabric instances.

 Azure Security Center Adoption